Intrinsic piezoelectricity of PZT: Results and discussion

-Figure \ref{Fig2} shows the X-ray diffraction patterns of the PZT samples, obtained using the BRUKER AXS D8 ADVANCE X-ray diffractometer with Cu $k\alpha$ radiation.
-Our approach revealed the successful growth of c-axis (polar-axis) oriented PZT with a tetragonal structure on the SUS430 substrate.
-The lattice constant was determined to be 4.110 $\AA$ from the 004 reflection, which is independent of the thickness of the PZT film in the range from 0.3 $\sim$ 1.2 $\mu$m.
-This value aligns excellently with the c-axis lattice constant of its bulk counterpart, which exhibits tetragonal symmetry with $c$=4.113$\AA$ and $a$=4.019$\AA$ at room temperature.\cite{Shirane} The independence of the lattice constant with film thickness and the agreement of the lattice constant between the sample and its bulk further verify that the grown PZT lattice has been fully relaxed from substrate strain.
+Figure \ref{Fig2} shows the X-ray diffraction patterns of the PZT samples with thickness from 0.3 $\sim$ to 1.2 $\mu$m.
+This result indicates that our approach successfully enabled the growth of $c$-axis (polar-axis) oriented PZT with a tetragonal structure on the SUS430 substrate.
+The lattice constant was determined to be 4.110 $\AA$ from the (004) diffraction peak observed in the XRD patterns, which is independent of the thickness of the PZT film in the range from 0.3 $\sim$ 1.2 $\mu$m.
+This value aligns excellently with the $c$-axis lattice constant of its bulk counterpart, which exhibits tetragonal symmetry with $c$=4.113$\AA$ and $a$=4.019$\AA$ at room temperature.\cite{Shirane} The independence of the lattice constant with film thickness and the agreement of the lattice constant between the sample and its bulk further verify that the grown PZT lattice has been fully relaxed from substrate strain.
 Consequently, the overall physical properties of the sample can be regarded as those of the bulk material.

-We then examined the polarization-switching and displacement behaviors of these $c$-axis oriented PZTs using the Toyo ferroelectric tester system (FCE-3) in conjunction with atomic force microscopy (AFM) from SII.
-The samples, grown on 1 cm $\times$ 1 cm SUS430, were mounted on the AFM scanner using silver paste to firmly unite the scanner and SUS430 substrate, preventing the sample from bending.
-The measurements were conducted on capacitors with 60-$\mu$m-diameter top Pt electrodes at room temperature, at a frequency of 1 Hz.
-This low-frequency measurement allows for more complete switching of spontaneous polarization compared to the frequency of 1 kHz commonly reported in the literature.